xashru/xashru.github.io/_pages/about.md

   - /about.html
 ---
 Hi!
 I am Tanvir.
-Currently I am currently a PhD student in Computing and Infomation Science at RIT.
-I am currently researching on the intersection of Deep Learning, NLP and Cybersecurity.
+I am a PhD candidate in Computing and Information Science at Rochester Institute of Technology, where I work on reasoning in large language models, reinforcement learning with verifiable rewards, and cybersecurity applications, including cyber threat intelligence.

 ## Research Interests
 My primary research interests are in
-- Natural Language Processing
+- Reasoning in Large Language Models
-- Computer Vision
+- Reinforcement Learning with Verifiable Rewards (RLVR)
-- Unsupervised and self-supervised learning
+- Multimodal(Vision–Language) Learning and Evaluation
-- Multimodal representation learning
+- Cyber Threat Intelligence and Security
-- Explainable machine learning
+- Explainable and Trustworthy AI
-- Reinforcement learning
+- Out-of-dsitribution robustness

 <!--
 ## Things I like